YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/GPT-C-P.md

 - After a prompt provided, ask GPT if "that's the best scene of that version", so he provide the most detailed.

 - If a prompt wasn't successful than just regenerate the same response again until you are satisfied.

-- I used a lot of "best awesome cool scene of [`expression/place/etc.`] scene make sure to maintain his shape of popcorn rectangle tall body ,black sunglass, sneakers with white laces "

 - If after 3-4 prompts not providing the optimized image, fix the prompt.